Viral marketing: History

-There is debate on the origin and the popularization of the specific term viral marketing, though some of the earliest uses of the current term are attributed to the Harvard Business School graduate Tim Draper and faculty member Jeffrey Rayport.
-The term was later popularized by Rayport in the 1996 Fast Company article "The Virus of Marketing", and Tim Draper and Steve Jurvetson of the venture capital firm Draper Fisher Jurvetson in 1997 to describe Hotmail's practice of appending advertising to outgoing mail from their users.
-An earlier attestation of the term is found in PC User magazine in 1989, but with a somewhat differing meaning.
+The term is found in PC User magazine in 1989 with a somewhat differing meaning.
+It was later used by Jeffrey Rayport in the 1996 Fast Company article "The Virus of Marketing", and Tim Draper and Steve Jurvetson of the venture capital firm Draper Fisher Jurvetson in 1997 to describe Hotmail's practice of appending advertising to outgoing mail from their users.

-Among the first to write about viral marketing on the Internet was the media critic Doug Rushkoff.
-The assumption is that if such an advertisement reaches a "susceptible" user, that user becomes "infected" (i.e., accepts the idea) and shares the idea with others "infecting them", in the viral analogy's terms.
-As long as each infected user shares the idea with more than one susceptible user on average (i.e., the basic reproductive rate is greater than one—the standard in epidemiology for qualifying something as an epidemic), the number of infected users grows according to an exponential curve.
-Of course, the marketing campaign may be successful even if the message spreads more slowly, if this user-to-user sharing is sustained by other forms of marketing communications, such as public relations or advertising.
+Doug Rushkoff, a media critic, wrote about viral marketing on the Internet in 1996.

-Bob Gerstley was among the first to write about algorithms designed to identify people with high "social networking potential."
+Bob Gerstley wrote about algorithms designed to identify people with high "social networking potential."
 Gerstley employed SNP algorithms in quantitative marketing research.
 In 2004, the concept of the alpha user was coined to indicate that it had now become possible to identify the focal members of any viral campaign, the "hubs" who were most influential.
 Alpha users could be targeted for advertising purposes most accurately in mobile phone networks, due to their personal nature.

 In early 2013 the first ever Viral Summit was held in Las Vegas.
-The summit attempted to identify similar trends in viral marketing methods for various media.

 What makes things go viral

-According to the book Contagious: Why Things Catch On, there are six key factors that drive virality.
-They are organized in an acronym called STEPPS which stands for:
+Marketer Jonah Berger defines six key factors that drive virality, organized in an acronym called STEPPS: